ryandejaegher/hugo-starter/content/articles/how-to-animate-social-icons-in-squarespace-7.1.md

 This function is going to do a few things:

-* it gets the current icon that we're hovering over
+* gets the current icon that we're hovering over
 * adds a stroke/outline
 * sets the strokeDasharray to the total length of the path (this causes the path to be hidden)
 * creates our animation settings and timing
 * finally it runs our animation on the icon that we're currently hovering over

 We're animating 2 things: the icon fill color, and the **strokeDashoffset** (i.e. _the stroke path_).
 When the strokeDashoffset is 0, the stroke is fully drawn, and when it's equal to the path length, it's fully erased.

-You may be familiar with `:hover` in CSS.
-But we’re going to use JavaScript instead.

 ```javascript
         function handleMouseEnter(event) {